 Oral, Head and Neck Cancer Awareness Week

-Last year, we screened more than 100 patients— and in some cases—were able to provide vital care and guidance.
+In 2019, we screened more than 100 patients— and in some cases—were able to provide vital care and guidance.

 “The early detection of oral, head and neck cancers is crucial,” said Ron J. Karni, MD, ENT specialist with UT Physicians and associate professor in the Department of Otorhinolaryngology – Head and Neck Surgery at McGovern Medical School at UTHealth.
 “The signs and symptoms often go unnoticed, but there are a few visible signs associated with these cancers such as a lump in your neck, a sore in your mouth that doesn’t heal or that increases in size, persistent pain in your mouth, lumps or white or red patches inside your mouth, difficulty chewing or swallowing or moving your tongue, soreness in your throat or feeling that something is caught in your throat, and changes in your voice.”